Timonwa/techroadmap/README.md

 git pull upstream main
 ```

-and fix any merge conflits you might have before pushing your changes.
+and fix any merge conflicts you might have before pushing your changes.

 Now push your changes using the command `git push`: